What should I wear?

 Whether you’re attending our Hillcrest or South Bay campus, we recommend that you arrive 15-20 minutes early, especially if you are visiting for the first time.

 Hillcrest parking is available in our Ace-managed lot at the corner of Arbor and Front (GPS: 298 W Arbor Dr, SD, CA 92103.
 Map).
 Parking during Sunday services is free.
-Should this lot be full, the parking attendant will provide you with information for complimentary parking in the nearby USCD parking structure.
+Should this lot be full, the parking attendant will provide you with information for complimentary parking in the nearby UCSD parking structure.